 Tax Cuts for the Middle Class

-Since then, President Obama has continued to cut taxes for middle class families to make it easier for them to make ends meet.
-In the first four years of the Obama administration, a typical family making $50,000 a year has received tax cuts totaling $3,600 – more if they were putting a child through college.
+- A typical family making $50,000 a year received tax cuts totaling $3,600 in President Obama’s first term — more if they were putting a child through college.

-On January 2, 2013, President Obama signed bipartisan legislation that will make sure income tax rates stay low permanently for 98 percent of Americans, while asking the wealthiest households to pay a little more to help reduce the deficit.
+- Bipartisan legislation permanently lowered income tax rates for 98 percent of Americans, while asking the wealthiest households to pay more to help reduce the deficit.
 Learn more about the American Taxpayer Relief Act of 2012.